-This table lists the status shown in the PCE web console (or PCE Health API), the severity code shown in syslog, the corresponding color code in the PCE web console, and the most commonly encountered causes for each level of health.
+The following table lists the status shown in the PCE web console (or PCE Health API), the severity code shown in syslog, the corresponding color code in the PCE web console, and the most commonly encountered causes for each level of health.

 Status/ Severity Color Typical Meaning Normal (healthy) or sev=INF0 Green All required nodes and services are running.
 CPU usage, memory usage, and disk usage of all nodes is less than 95%, and all other metrics are below their thresholds.
 Database replication lag is less than or equal to 30 seconds.
 (In a PCE Supercluster only) Supercluster replication lag is less than or equal to 120 seconds.
 Warning or sev=WARN Yellow One or more nodes are unreachable.
 One or more optional services are missing, or one or more required services have been degraded.
 The CPU usage, memory usage, or disk usage of any node is greater than or equal to 95%, or another health metric has exceeded its warning threshold.
+For more information, see PCE Health Metrics Reference [72].
 Database replication lag is greater than 30 seconds.
 (In a PCE Supercluster only) Supercluster replication lag is greater than 120 seconds.
-Critical or sev=ERR Red One or more required services are missing.A health metric has exceeded its critical/error threshold.
+Critical or sev=ERR Red One or more required services are missing.
+A health metric has exceeded its critical/error threshold.
+For more information, see PCE Health Metrics Reference [72].